Neil Murray (British musician): Whitesnake

 The album and tour, culminating with an appearance at the 1985 Rock in Rio Festival in front of 150,000 people, marked the end of an era for the band.
 Disagreements over financial matters led to Cozy Powell leaving the band for Emerson, Lake & Powell.
 Aynsley Dunbar (ex-Frank Zappa, Journey, Jefferson Starship) was in place for the recording of what was to be Whitesnake's most successful album.

 The making of Whitesnake / 1987 (1987) was fraught with delays, illness and difficulties.
-Murray's status as an official member of Whitesnake was unclear and although Coverdale had given all members permission to get involved in other projects, there was not enough money to keep Murray and Dunbar on a retainer until the album was completed.
+Murray's status as an official member of Whitesnake was unclear and although Coverdale had given all members permission to get involved in other projects, there was not enough money to keep Dunbar and Murray on a retainer until the album was completed.

-Murray continued doing sessions for several artists (Phenomena amongst others) and recorded with a band project put together by music impresario Jonathan King called Gogmagog, featuring former Iron Maiden singer Paul Di'Anno, future Iron Maiden guitarist Janick Gers (ex-Ian Gillan), ex-Def Leppard guitarist Pete Willis and another ex-Iron Maiden member Clive Burr on drums.
+Murray continued doing sessions for several artists (Phenomena amongst others) and recorded with a band project put together by music impresario Jonathan King called Gogmagog, featuring former Iron Maiden members Clive Burr on drums and Paul Di'Anno on vocals, former Ian Gillan/future Iron Maiden guitarist Janick Gers, and ex-Def Leppard guitarist Pete Willis.
 The band released an EP I Will Be There to general apathy.

-Whilst still waiting for things to move in the Whitesnake camp, Murray teamed up with guitarists Bernie Marsden and Mel Galley in the short-lived MGM.
+Whilst still waiting for things to move in the Whitesnake camp, Murray teamed up with guitarists Mel Galley and Bernie Marsden in the short-lived MGM.
 The band did some live dates (including the Reading Festival in 1987), but never really took off.
-A year after recording the backing tracks for Whitesnake / 1987 (1987), with work proceeding at a very slow and expensive pace on the album, Murray took the opportunity to redo some of the bass parts, but disagreements over leadership led to John Sykes quitting the band 16 months after recording had begun.
+A year after recording the backing tracks for Whitesnake / 1987 (1987), with work proceeding at a very slow and expensive pace on the album, Murray took the opportunity to redo some of the bass parts, but disagreements over leadership led to John Sykes quitting the band sixteen months after recording had begun.

 In early 1987, Coverdale put together a completely new version of Whitesnake in Los Angeles, and Murray was no longer part of the band.
 Murray had to hire lawyers to get his financial due from the huge success of Whitesnake / 1987 (1987), the album that went on to sell well over 10 million copies worldwide.
 To this day, Murray remains the individual who has played on the second most Whitesnake albums, behind only David Coverdale himself.